SC sets aside NCLAT order reinstating Cyrus Mistry as Tata Sons chairperson

-New Delhi, March 26 (IANS) In a huge victory for Tata Group, the Supreme Court on Friday accepted all contentions of the Tata conglomerate and set aside the order of the NCLAT, which restored Cyrus Mistry as the executive chairman of the Tata conglomerate.
+New Delhi: In a huge victory for Tata Group, the Supreme Court on Friday accepted all contentions of the Tata conglomerate and set aside the order of the NCLAT, which restored Cyrus Mistry as the executive chairman of the Tata conglomerate.

 A bench headed by Chief Justice S.A.
 Bobde said all questions of law are in favour of Tata Group and dismissed the appeals filed by Mistry.
 The top court upheld the Tata Sons decision to sack Cyrus Mistry on October 24, 2016.